-- Visable: Denotes whether the billing entry is visible on the bill or not.
-Entries that are not visible will show up here on the line items tab but not on the pre-bill tab.
-If an entry is made not visible after the pre-bill was generated the entry will be crossed out on the pre-bill tab the same as entries that are held, removed from the pre-bill, or deleted.
+- Visible: Denotes whether the billing entry is visible on the bill or not.
+Entries that are not marked visible will be included on the line items tab but will not be shown on the pre-bill tab.
+If an entry is made not visible after the pre-bill was generated the entry will be crossed out on the pre-bill tab, similarly to entries that are held, removed, or deleted from the pre-bill.

-- Actual (Editable): This is the actual worked hours on the billing entry.
+- Actual (editable): This is the amount of actual worked hours on the billing entry.
 You can edit this field directly on the page without having to open the billing entry dialog.

-- Edit Details: the Pencil is a button to open the billing entry dialog to allow you to make edits to any of the normal fields for your billing entries.
+- Edit Details: The Pencil is a button to open the billing entry dialog to allow you to make edits to the fields for your billing entries.

 Moving a billing entry to another matter:

-To move a billing entry to another matter simply open the billing enter dialog from the line items tab, change the matter on the entry and hit save.
-After it saves a move entries dialog will popup and allow you to move the entry the matter as WIP or to an open pre-bill. there will also be warnings if the default rate for the two matters is different and allow you decide which rate to use.
+To move a billing entry to another matter simply open the billing entry dialog from the line items tab, change the matter on the entry and click save.
+After it saves, a dialog will appear and allow you to move the entry to the matter as WIP or to an open pre-bill.
+If the default rate for the two matters is different, a notification will appear and allow you to decide which rate to use.

 Place Entry on Bill button: This button will approve the selected entries and place them on the pre-bill.
 This button only works if you have permission to edit the time entries that are being approved.

-All of the fields in the table work exactly the same as the line items tab
+The fields in this table work the same as in the line items tab.

 Unapproved Entries Tab:

 This tab displays time entries that have not individually been approved.
-Individual time entry approval is of Centerbase's Time Entry Approval system.
-So time entries that are on the pre-bill will generally show on this tab.
+Individual time entry approval is part of Centerbase's Time Entry Approval system.
+Time entries that are on the pre-bill will appear on this tab.
 This tab will also show any unapproved time entries that are not on the pre-bill.
 So you can use this tab to add missing time entries to a pre-bill.

 Approve and place on Bill button: This will approve all of the selected time entries and add them to the pre-bill if they are not already included.
 This button only works if you have permission to edit the time entries that are being approved.

-All of the fields in the table work exactly the same as the line items tab
+The fields in this table work the same as in the line items tab.

 Electronic pre-bill approval has its own settings and permissions within the system.
 This section will cover where they are located and what they do.

-The setting for pre-bill approval are located in the system settings > Pre-Bill Approval.
-This page will only be visible if pre-bill approval has been activated on your system by Centerbase.
+The settings for pre-bill approval are configured in the System Settings > Pre-Bill Approval.
+This page will only be visible if pre-bill approval has been activated on your account by Centerbase.
 On this page, you will find three settings.

-Enable Pre-bill Approval: This allows the firm to turn off pre-bill approval.
-If this is not checked then you will not be able to access the Pre-Bill Approval page and the pre-bills page will not be split into two tabs.
+Enable Pre-bill Approval: This allows the firm to turn off pre-bill approval by unchecking the box.
+If this is not checked, then you will not be able to access the Pre-Bill Approval page and the pre-bills page will not be split into two tabs.
 If checked, individual pre-bills will have to be approved before posting.

-Enable Timekeepers to Approve Pre-bills With Their Time On It: This setting is used in conjunction with the permission "Has Timekeeper Approval on Pre-Bills With Their Time" See below for more details on how these work.
+Enable Timekeepers to Approve Pre-bills With Their Time On It: If checked, this allows users with the permission "Has Timekeeper Approval on Pre-Bills With Their Time" to approve pre-bills with their time on it.

-Enable Users to Edit Line Item Totals: Allows all users to edit the amount field directly on the pre-bill tab.
-When the amount is edited the billable hours are changed to equal "Amount" divided by "Rate" so that Rate x Hours will still equal amount.
+Enable Users to Edit Line Item Totals: If checked, allows users to directly edit the line item amount field when using the pre-bill editor.
+When the amount is edited, the billable hours are changed to equal "Amount" divided by "Rate" so that Rate x Hours will still equal amount.

 The checked off permissions in the image above are the ones used by pre-bill approval.

 - Edit Rates on Pre-bills: Users with this permission will be able to edit the rate field from the pre-bill approval tab.
-The user must still have permission to edit the time entry to be able to edit the rate.
+The user must have permission to edit the time entry to edit the rate.

 - Final Approve Pre-bills without Timekeeper Approval: This permission is also used with "Enable Timekeepers to Approve Pre-bills With Their Time On It".
 See below for more details on this feature.

 - View/Approve Pre-Bills for All Users: This permission allows the user to view the queue of another user.
 Having this permission makes the "User" dropdown visible on the pre-bill approval page.
-While viewing another person's queue you can make edits and approve the pre-bill.
-Both of these actions are restricted to your security permissions.
-Meaning, if you do not have the permission to edit a time entry and are viewing another user's queue that does have this permission, you are still unable to edit a time entry, if you do not then you cannot.
-Additionally, if you approve the pre-bill it will be your name in the approval history and not the person whose queue you are viewing.
+While viewing another person's queue, you can make edits and approve the pre-bill.
+Note: these actions are restricted to your security permissions.
+Meaning, if you do not have the permission to edit a time entry and are viewing another user's queue that does have this permission, you are still unable to edit a time entry since the system will check your individual permissions.
+Additionally, if you approve the pre-bill, your name will be stamped in the approval history and not the person whose queue you are viewing.

 - Post Unapproved Pre-Bills: Allows you to post a pre-bill that has not been final approved.
 A warning notification will appear before the bill is posted.

-There is a special feature built into the pre-bill approval to allow specified users to allow be able to view, edit, and approve pre-bill that have one or more of their time entries on it even when they are not in the workflow chain for the pre-bill.
-This was built with the idea that it would be used by partners who may log a small amount of time on someone else's matter and want to be able to confirm and edit it themselves.
+There is a special feature built into the pre-bill approval functionality that allows specified users to view, edit, and approve pre-bills that have one or more of their time entries on it – even when the user is not included in the workflow.
+This was built with the idea that it would be used by partners who may log a small amount of time on someone else's matter and want the ability to confirm and edit the pre-bill themselves.

 How it works

-You have to have the setting "Enable Timekeepers to Approve Pre-bills With Their Time On It" turned on and you have to give the permission "Has Timekeeper Approval on Pre-Bills With Their Time" to everyone who will be reviewing their own time. once that is done then when you generate your bills.
-Users with the permission will have a copy of the pre-bill in their queue to view, edit, and approve.
-While it will continue to get edited as the users in the workflow edit it, the approvals will not removed it from this user, nor will the pre-bill's presence in their queue prevent the workflow from continuing until the final approval step.
+You must have the setting "Enable Timekeepers to Approve Pre-bills With Their Time On It" turned on and give the permission "Has Timekeeper Approval on Pre-Bills With Their Time" to everyone who will be reviewing their own time.
+Once that is complete, when you generate your bills, users with the permission will receive a copy of the pre-bill in their queue to view, edit, and approve.
+While the pre-bill will continue to get edited as the users in the workflow make changes to it, the approvals will not be removed from this user.
+Additionally, the pre-bill's presence in their queue will not prevent the workflow from continuing until the final approval step.
 This allows the timekeeper to approve the bill at any time without holding up the review process.
-Approvals like this will always be named "Timekeeper Approval".
-While this setting is active a check will be run when the final approval is attempted.
-If there is a timekeeper who still needs to approved the pre-bill then the final approval will be stoped and an error telling you why will be displayed.
-If a user has the permission "Final Approve Pre-bills without Timekeeper Approval" then they will be given a warning message before they are able to proceed with final approval of the pre-bill.
+Approvals of this nature will always be named "Timekeeper Approval".
+While this setting is active, a system check will run when the final approval is attempted.
+If there is a timekeeper who still needs to approve the pre-bill, then the final approval will be stopped and an error message will be displayed.
+If a user has the permission "Final Approve Pre-bills without Timekeeper Approval", they will be given a warning message before they are able to proceed with final approval of the pre-bill.

-Pro tip: Set an update command after every approval action to update the "Approved By" to the current user, "Approved On" to current date/time, and "Approval Status" to whatever status you are using.
+Pro tip: Set an update command after every approval action to update the "Approved By" to the current user, "Approved On" to current date/time, and "Approval Status" to the status you are using.

 Examples of things that can be built using the workflows:

-- Sending the pre-bill to two paralegals and allowing it to continue to the next step in the workflow process if either of them approve it.
+- Sending the pre-bill to two paralegals and allowing it to continue to the next step in the workflow process if either of them approve it

 - Allowing the initial approver to set a custom order of approvers